xogroup/bunnybus/API.md

 ## Events (`EventEmitter`)

 `BunnyBus` extends `EventEmitter` for emitting logs and system specific events.
-Subscription to these events are optional.  `BunnyBus` class also exposes static Getter properties for the name of these public events.
+Subscription to these events is optional.  `BunnyBus` class also exposes static Getter properties for the name of these public events.

 ### `BunnyBus.LOG_DEBUG_EVENT`